Beijing Winter Olympics 2022 Digest: Doping controversy in figure skating | DW | 10.02.2022

 "There is no doping in the conventional sense.
 No!
 This cardiac drug has no impact on ... performance,” he wrote on his Facebook page.
 "Now leave Kamila in peace."

+The Russian Olympic Committee has so far not responded to media requests.

 Figure skating is considered a prestige sport in Russia.
-The country takes pride in its record in Olympic medals and world championships, and stripping the figure skating team from their medals would likely result in a national outcry.
+The country takes pride in its Olympic and world championships record, and stripping the figure skating team of their medals would likely result in a national outcry.

 Russian athletes are competing in Beijing without their flag and anthem due to previous doping violations.